-Children who drink juice, soda, and other liquids that are not water, from a bottle or sippy cup continually throughout the day or at night are at an increased risk of caries.
+Children who drink juice, soda, and other liquids that are not water, from a bottle or sippy cup continually throughout the day or at night are at an increased risk of carries.
 The frequent intake of sugar does not allow for the acid it produces to be neutralized or washed away by saliva.
-Parents of children with this risk factor need to be counseled on how to reduce the frequency of sugarcontaining beverages in the child's diet.
+Parents of children with this risk factor should be counseled on how to reduce the frequency of sugar-containing beverages in the child's diet.